 1. Be careful how you word the question.
 The last thing you want to do is cause alarm unnecessarily.
 Be calm and reassured when you ask the question.
 Let the homeowner know that you can handle the situation.

-Examples: Have you thought about what you would like us to do if one (or more) of the animals becomes ill?
+Examples: Have you thought about what you would like us to do if one (or more) of the animals becomes ill and you need us to manage pet illness?

 2. Leave time for their answer.
 Many homeowners have not thought about their pets getting seriously ill and what they might do if their pet passes while they are away.